-Rhomphaia Books is the publishing name I use for my novels.
+Rhomphaia Books is the publishing name I use for my novels and short stories.
 The rhomphaia was a one-edged (or possibly two-edged – the sources differ) sword used by the Varangian Guard of the Byzantine Emperors.

 In January 2018 I published the first book in the Varangian Series, An English Revenge.
 It is the story of Edmund, an Englishman who fought at Hastings and in the rebellions against William the Conqueror.
 Eventually, he leaves England and joins the Varangian Guard of the Byzantine Emperors.
 He dreams of leading an army of Englishmen back to England to throw out the Normans.
 But first, he has to fight another enemy – the Normans of Southern Italy.